osmandapp/web/main/docs/user/personal/maps.md

 </Tabs>

 Every month you will be able to update OsmAnd maps on the update screen.
 Here you can update all maps with one tap.
 Standard and road-only maps are available every month, usually with a delay of 2 weeks.
 If you want to access hourly updates, check [OsmAnd Live](#osmand-live).

+### Extra maps

+This is the map folder of the custom plugins.
+Read more [here](../plugins/custom.md)

 ## OsmAnd Live

-:::note
-You can use live updates only with [OsmAnd Pro (Android)](../purchases/android.md#free-and-paid-features) and [OsmAnd Live (iOS)](../purchases/ios.md#free-and-paid-features) subscription.
+:::tip NOTE
+The OsmAnd Live is a paid feature of the OsmAnd app.
 :::